stratisMarkou/random-walks/random-walks/book/mira/002-measures.md

 $$\left|\bigcup_{k=1}^\infty B_k\right| &\geq \left| \bigcup_{k=1}^K B_k \right| = \sum_{k=1}^K |B_k|,$$

-where the first inequality follows from the {prf:ref}`order-preserving property of measures<mira-thm:measure-preserves-order>` and the second equality follows from {prf:ref}`additivity of outer measure if one of the sets is Borel<mira:thm:additivity-of-outer-measure-if-one-set-is-borel>`.
+where the first inequality follows from the {prf:ref}`order-preserving property of measures<mira:thm:measure-preserves-order>` and the second equality follows from {prf:ref}`additivity of outer measure if one of the sets is Borel<mira:thm:additivity-of-outer-measure-if-one-set-is-borel>`.
 Taking the limit as $K \to \infty$ we have

 $$\left|\bigcup_{k=1}^\infty B_k\right| \geq \sum_{k=1}^\infty |B_k|.$$

-Now, using the {prf:ref}`countable subadditivity of outer measure<mira-thm:countable-subadditivity-of-outer-measure>`, we have
+Now, using the {prf:ref}`countable subadditivity of outer measure<mira:thm:countable-subadditivity-of-outer-measure>`, we have

 $$\left|\bigcup_{k=1}^\infty B_k\right| \leq \sum_{k=1}^\infty |B_k|.$$